aws/aws-dynamodb-encryption-java/README.md

     Book book = new Book();
     book.setId(123);
     book.setTitle("Secret Book Title ");
-    // ... etc.
+    // ... etc. setting other properties

     // Saves the book unencrypted to DynamoDB mapper.save(book);

-    // Loads the book from DynamoDB
+    // Loads the book back from DynamoDB
-    Book bookToLoad = new Book();
+    Book bookTo = new Book();
-    bookToLoad.setId(123);
+    bookTo.setId(123);
-    Book bookToLoad = mapper.load(bookToLoad);
+    Book bookTo = mapper.load(bookTo);

 ```

-To enable transparent encryption and signing, simply configure DynamoDBMapper with the necessary encryption material provider.
+To enable transparent encryption and signing, you would need to supply the necessary encryption material.
 For example:

 ```
-        AmazonDynamoDBClient client = new AmazonDynamoDBClient(awsTestCredentials());
+    AmazonDynamoDBClient client = new AmazonDynamoDBClient(...);
-        SecretKey cek = ...;
+    SecretKey cek = ...;        // Content encrypting key
-        SecretKey macKey =  ...;
+    SecretKey macKey =  ...;    // Signing key
     EncryptionMaterialsProvider provider = new SymmetricStaticProvider(cek, macKey);
     mapper = new DynamoDBMapper(client, config, new AttributeEncryptor(provider));
-        ...
+    Book book = new Book();
+    book.setId(123);
+    book.setTitle("Secret Book Title ");
+    // ... etc. setting other properties

-        // Saves the book both encrypted and signed to DynamoDB mapper.save(book);
+    // Saves the book both encrypted and signed to DynamoDB mapper.save(bookFrom);

-        // Loads the book both decrypted and with signature verified from DynamoDB ...
+    // Loads the book both with signature verified and decrypted from DynamoDB Book bookTo = new Book();
+    bookTo.setId(123);
-        Book bookToLoad = mapper.load(bookToLoad);
+    Book bookTo = mapper.load(bookTo);

 ```